 - Great pricing to host 3 websites

 If you know me personally, you're not surprised that I've included Notion on the list.
-This product is amazing + use it everyday for essentially everything in life - both personal & work.
+This is one of my top no code tools which is amazing + use daily for essentially everything in life - both personal & work.

 You can use Notion for whatever your heart desires.
 It's perfect as a project management tool, stores documents, notes + more.
 It's very much become part of my workflow + in many ways my mind but in a digital format.